=Revamped: November 7, 2015= My new notes are in bold

 "Don't discredit her so much.
 She's your little sister."

 "Oh, what a good reason.
-You didn't look back only to find out that she left alone with the drow."
+You didn't look back only to find out that she ran off alone with the drow."

-Namiq, who had been silently following, butted her ward in the back of his legs.
+Namiq, who had been silently following them, butted her ward in the back of his legs.
 "More walking, less talking," she scolded.

-"Well," Val said as they picked up the pace, "change of subject.
+"Well," Val said as they picked up the pace, "change of subject then.
 Finished your science report yet?"

 "That was done ages ago!"